Dialog-IF/dialog/readme.txt

 	1c/03, Lib 1.2.4:

+		Language: CSS text-decoration: reverse has been replaced with
+		-iftf-reverse-video: reverse for compatibility reasons.

-		Compiler: Patched over a bug with non-ASCII word separators.
+		Compiler: patched over a bug with non-ASCII word separators.
 		The problem isn't really fixed, but it will no longer corrupt your game text.